hoop33/techbooksdotd/README.md

 ## Thanks

 Thanks to Vance ([https://github.com/aroc725](https://github.com/aroc725)) for adding Peachpit.
 This code also was repurposed for InformIT to display the InformIT book's cover instead of the InformIT logo.
+Also thanks to him for staying on top of various website idiosyncrasies.

 ## License